 Q: Is it possible to arrange an interview as part of the application process?

 Q: What is the cost of the program?

 Q: When will I be notified whether I'm admitted?
 When do courses begin?

-Applicants will be notified by e-mail by late May about the admissions committee decision.
+A: Applicants will be notified by e-mail by late May for July entry or by late November for January entry about the admissions committee decision.
 You will then have one week to accept the admissions offer and make the deposit.
-If applications are submitted before April 1st, an early decision may be made.
+If applications are submitted before April 1st / November 1st, an early decision may be made.
 If you do not meet the deadline, the offer will be rescinded and the next applicant on the waiting list will be contacted.

 The members of the Organizational Leadership faculty bring a combination of leadership, teaching ability, and scholarly experience to the classroom and dissertation process.
 You will learn from professors who have been leaders in business, industry, entrepreneurial companies, higher education, public schools, and nongovernmental organizations.
 Your experience here will take you far beyond basic leadership theory to implement innovative best practices in your own life and work.